kai-morich/lms-esp32-pybricks-info/FAQ.md

 ## VS Code + Pymakr extension

 The  _Pymakr Preview_ extension is not updated since late 2022, but works most of the time.
+Sometimes does not respond to commands and using <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal helps.
 Sometimes gets stuck during file transfer and only solution I found so far is restarting VS code with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> 'Reload Window' command.
 Usage is a bit obscure, after configured you basically need these 3 underlined buttons in the Explorer tree that are only shown when hovering over the line.\
 ![](docs/pymakr.png)

+To exclude files from sync (e.g. typings folder) add to `py_ignore` list in `pymakr.conf` file.

 ## VS Code + MicroPython-Workbench extension

 Under evaluation.

+To exclude files from sync (e.g. typings folder) add to `.mpy-workbench/.mpyignore` file.
+If the folder or file does not exist, create with _Check for difference_ action.

 ## VS Code Syntax Highlighting